 2016 Strategic Plan

-Approaching the end of March 2016, the basic stratagy has worked.
-Pentargon has reached Reading and side-tracked up the River Kennet which flows through the centre of town.
-Easter is upon us and family commitments suggest it might be a good idea to park up for a week.
-There is the added factor that the next 50miles to Teddington will be through very busy sections of river littered with holiday and leisure traffic.
+Approaching the end of March 2016, the basic strategy has worked.
+Pentargon reached Reading and side-tracked up the Kennet which flows through the centre of town.
+Easter was upon us and family commitments suggested it might be a good idea to park up for a week.
+There was the added factor that the next 50miles to Teddington will be through very busy sections of river littered with holiday and leisure traffic.
 Waiting til the holiday is over and people are back at work will reduce the stress and hassle of the next legs.

-St.Patrick's Day was spend inauspiciously on the Oxford canal near the Isis Lock having come down the Cherwell from Enslow through Thrupp (sometimes at bicycle speeds) the previous day.
-Eight days ago, an exceptional weather front had dumped massive amounts of rain overnight in the Cherwell and Thames catchment areas and for the past week, this water was draining off the land into rivers now in spate.
+St.Patrick's Day was spent inauspiciously on the Oxford near Isis Lock having come down the Cherwell from Enslow through Thrupp (sometimes at bicycle speeds) the previous day.
+Eight days ago, an exceptional weather front had dumped massive amounts of rain overnight in the Cherwell and Thames catchment areas and for the past week, this water was draining off the land into rivers (and canals!) now in spate.

-Another 50miles to Teddington Lock through Henley, Windsor Shepperton will give a great opportunity to see how 'the other half' lives and with the equinox passed, 6oc starts will permit at least a dozen miles a day to be completed before most of the holiday makers are up.
+Another 50miles to Teddington Lock through Henley, Windsor Shepperton gave a great opportunity to see how 'the other half' lives and with the equinox passed, 6oc starts permitted at least a dozen miles a day to be completed before most of the holiday makers are up.

-The engine and boat have behaved impeccibly on this massive 6mt ring
+The engine and boat behaved impeccably on this massive 6mt ring

 Middle of October 2015, tide and wind willing, Pentargon leaves the comparative cosiness of Dartford Creek for a six month cruise through the winter muddle of England, towards Rugby, maybe Coventry, on a "ring" encompassing the Grand Union and Oxford Canals and the Thames tidal and non-tidal arriving back in Dartford in late April 2016.

-Pentargon will meander northward 140miles, averaging no more than five miles a day and in reality much less at times, through Watford (where she gets her new leisure battery) and Berkhamsted climbing sixty locks over the Chiltern Hills to the summit by Bulbourne (where she takes on a fresh supply of the purest drinking water in England) before descending the Marsworth Flight to Leighton Buzzard.
-There she is expected to lay-over for Christmas.
-Pogue Muhone is a grandad, father, husband and 'family man' with a very understanding spouse.
+Pentargon will meander northward 140miles, averaging no more than five miles a day and in reality much less at times, through Watford (where she gets her new leisure battery) and Berkhamsted climbing sixty locks over the Chiltern Hills to the summit by Bulbourne (to bunker a fresh supply of the purest water in England) before descending the Marsworth Flight to Leighton Buzzard.
+There she is expected to lay-over Christmas.
+Secretly, Pogue is a grandad, father, husband and 'family man' with a very understanding spouse and a large [extended] family.

 During the Grand Union leg from Brentford to Braunston, Pentargon will sow the seeds of an idea for re-introducing Lengthsman to the cut.
 Between Brentford Gauging Lock and Braunston Stop House the Grand Union Canal is marked by milestones: "93" being at Brentford Gauging Lock.
 Each milestone will be marked by GPS and a daffodil bulb planted alongside each marker (or it's assumed position if missing!).
 In the Spring it is expected to have a ribbon of yellow stretching all the way from London to Braunston to indicate the someone cares about the length in 21st Century.